Horse64/core.horse64.org/docs/Modules, Packages, Imports.md

 ------------------------

-To download packages for your project, use [horp]( /docs/Resources.md#horp) in your project folder:
+To download packages for your project, use [horp]( /docs/Resources.md#horp) in your project directory:
 ```bash
 $ horp install my.package.name
 ```